alansalinas/pywapor/README.md

 #### 3.5.0 (2023-09-15)
 <br>
 <ul>
-<li> Restructured the overall workflow (see below), there are now clear sequential phases instead of a nested process.</li>
+<li> Restructured the overall workflow, there are now clear sequential phases instead of a nested process.</li>
 <li> Only one configuration needs to be made, instead of two separate ones for et_look and se_root.</li>
 <li> There is now much more recycling of previously created files and API responses are cached on disk wherever possible, making rerunning after a crash or configuration change much faster.</li>
 <li> Quickly set up the passwords needed for the configuration you're running using the logged/printed instructions.</li>